 New Year cycling resolutions to get you started

-We’ve come up with some corkers that you should consider adding to your list if they aren’t already on it.
-They’ll give you drive, help you focus your training or just ensure that you get through the year with a zen-like calm.
+If you’re still in need of some inspiration, then here are just a few ideas to get you started with your list.
+They’ll give you drive, help you focus your training or just help you get through the year with a zen-like calm.

 Resolution 1: get fit / lose weight

-These two resolutions have to be the most common in existence and they’re both good things to aim for when approached with a healthy attitude, the problem is they are hopelessly vague.
+The oldest resolutions in the book.
+They’re good things to aim for though, if approached with a healthy attitude.
+The problem here is that they’re hopelessly vague.

-Likewise with fitness.
-It’s very tempting to sign up to every class in the gym and plan to ride six days a week, but is that really sustainable?
-Chances are you crash out with tiredness by week two.
+Also ask yourself how you plan to increase your fitness.
+You might be tempted to sign up to every class in the gym and ride six days a week, but is that really sustainable?
+Chances are you’ll crash out with tiredness by week two.

-You’re better off aiming for something achievable and sustainable, and then build it up from there.
-Targetting an event or race is a great motivator when it comes to staying on track too.
+Structure your training plan and stay consistent.
+Targeting an event or race is a great motivator when it comes to staying on track too.

 Make sure you take some time over the year to go for rides that aren’t about achieving a certain cadence, distance or heart rate, and are instead about enjoying the sensation of riding, the whirr of the wheels, the wind blowing in your hair and the countryside flying past you.